OWASP/owasp-mastg/Document/0x02-Frontispiece.md

 #### Romuald Szkudlarek

 Romuald is a passionate cyber security & privacy professional with over 15 years of experience in the Web, Mobile, IoT and Cloud domains.
 During his career, he has been dedicating spare time to a variery of projects with the goal of advancing the sectors of software and security.
-He is regularly teaches at various institutions.
+He is regularly teaching at various institutions.
 He holds CISSP, CSSLP and CEH credentials.

 #### Jeroen Willemsen